DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>Here, then, you find yourselves: huddled in the darkness amongst strangers, while joy and mirth dance just out of reach.</p>
 </div>

-Invite the players to describe each character's appearance and countenance, how they’ve positioned themselves, and how they’ve arranged their belongings.
+Invite the players to describe each character's appearance and countenance, how they've positioned themselves, and how they've arranged their belongings.

 When the players have finished introducing themselves, read: